LostInBrittany/polymer-beers/step-04/README.md

 ## Two-ways data-binding

-Now we need to link the seach input field value to a property of the object.
+Now we need to link the search input field value to a property of the object.

 In the template we use value to link to the `filterText` property, and we add a label under it to show the current value of `filterText`: